 Though Troms is known as the strongest city in Wynn, the experiments undertaken to produce living weapons was a catastrophe for the citadel.
 The living sludge now condemned to the undergrowth, is slowly growing to consume all.

 No one is entirely sure how, but all ships that are laid to rest on the seabed all end up in the same place.
 From beyond the watery grave, these seafarers continue to manipulate the waves to meet their gains.

-Guilds are groups of people who decide to unite together for mutual benefit.
-It might be to take over the Wynn province, or simply to help any newcomers to the game, it's up to them!
+Guilds are groups of players who decide to unite together for mutual benefit.
+It might be to take over the Wynn province, or to simply help any newcomers with the game, it's up to them!
 Powerful guilds have stars (*) in the tag of their members, the more stars, the more powerful the guild is.

 Once you reach level 40 or more, head over to Cinfras with 5 liquid emeralds and at least 3 soul points.
 Follow the road to the east to find the Guild Master in the Guild Hall.
 There you will have to select a name and a tag for your guild.
 After paying the creation fee, your guild will be founded!

 Every guild has 5 ranks, each of them with their own permissions: